SuleimanFarah/sunpy/SOCIS-2019-Swapnil-Sharma.md

 ![Comparison of original image, ground truth and output image](https://i.imgur.com/vuDAf1X.png)

 My neural network requires improvement which I would like to work on with the help of the project mentors.

-# OTHER PROPOSAL SUBMISSIONS

-I am not applying for any other project.